 Dilute sulphuric acid acts as a catalyst in dissociation, therefore, it is an example of catalysis.

-10. Differentiate between electrical conductivity of copper sulphate solution and that of copper metal.
+10. Differentiate between the electrical conductivity of copper sulphate solution and that of copper metal.

 |Copper Sulphate Solution||Copper Metal|